-Among the investment aligned with E/S characteristics, a minimum of 10% is invested into sustainable objectives in the meaning of art.
+Among the investment aligned with E/S characteristics, a minimum of 25% is invested into sustainable objectives in the meaning of art.
 2(17) SFDR.
-Such sustainable investments will contribute to climate change and energy transition, to fight inequality, to strengthen social cohesion, social integration and labor relations, with a special focus on gender equality.

 Up to 15% of the investments are not aligned with these characteristics (#2 Other).
 A more detailed description of the specific asset allocation of this Sub-Fund can be found in the prospectus of this financial product.